Investment Case – Marcopolo

 Final considerations

-In short, we believe that Marcopolo will remain the leader in the bus body manufacturing sector, with around 50% of the Brazilian market and market shares relevant in seven other countries.
-In Brazil, its main market, there are signs that demand for new buses should recover as soon as passenger flow returns to pre-pandemic levels, a recovery we believe is quite likely.
+In summary, we believe Marcopolo will maintain its leadership in the bus body manufacturing industry, with approximately 50% market share in Brazil and meaningful positions in seven other countries.
+In its core market, Brazil, there are clear signs that demand for new buses should recover once passenger flows return to pre-pandemic levels—a scenario we consider highly likely.

 So we decided to follow Baron de Rothschild's advice: Buy when there's blood in the streets, even if the blood is your own!